SCTransNet: Spatial-channel Cross Transformer Network for Infrared Small Target Detection: Introduction

 Recently, learning-based methods have become more popular due to their strong data-driven feature mining abilities~\cite{59}.
 To capture the target's outlines and mitigate performance degradation caused by its small size, these methods approach the IRSTD problem as a semantic segmentation task instead of a traditional object detection issue.
 Unlike general object segmentation in autonomous driving~\cite{38}, imaging mechanism of the IR detection systems in remote sensing applications~\cite{56} leads to small targets in images exhibiting the following characteristics. \textbf{1) Dim and small:} Due to remote imaging, IR targets are small and usually exhibit a low signal-to-clutter ratio, making them susceptible to immersion in heavy noise and background clutter. \textbf{2) Characterless:} Thermal images lack color and texture information in targets, and imprecise camera focus can cause target blurring.
 These factors pose peculiar challenges in designing feature extraction techniques for IRSTD. \textbf{3) Uncertain shapes:} The scales and shapes of IR targets vary significantly across different scenes, which makes the problem of detection considerably challenging.

-To identify small IR targets in complex backgrounds, numerous learning-based methods have been proposed, among which U-shaped architectures of neural networks have gained prominence.
-These networks consist of encoders, decoders, and long-range skip connections.
-Asymmetric contextual modulation (ACM) network~\cite{7} initially demonstrated the effectiveness of cross-layer feature fusion for retaining IR target features.
+To identify small IR targets in complex backgrounds, numerous learning-based methods have been proposed, among which neural networks with U-shaped architectures have gained prominence.
+Benefiting from these frameworks of encoders, decoders, and long-range skip connections, asymmetric contextual modulation (ACM) network~\cite{7} initially demonstrated the effectiveness of cross-layer feature fusion for retaining IR target features.
 This is achieved through bidirectional aggregation of high-level semantic information and low-level details using asymmetric top-down and bottom-up structures.
 Subsequently, feature fusion strategies have been widely adopted in IRSTD task~\cite{29},~\cite{30},~\cite{53},~\cite{60}.
 A few recent methods facilitate the transfer of beneficial features to the decoder component by improving the skip connections~\cite{9},~\cite{36}.
 Inspired by the nested structure~\cite{57}, DNA-Net~\cite{8} developed a densely nested interactive module to facilitate gradual interaction between high- and low-level features and adaptively enhance features.
 Moreover, there are also approaches that focus on developing more effective encoders and decoders~\cite{51},~\cite{52}.
 For instance, UIU-Net~\cite{10} embeds smaller U-Nets in the U-Net to learn the local contrast information of the target and perform interactive-cross attention (IC-A) for feature fusion.